WCIT (AM): History

-In 1986 Riggs Broadcasting sold WCIT-AM/WLSR-FM to Allen Broadcasting.
-Upon taking over the radio station they flipped WCIT-AM to oldies.
+In 1986 Riggs Broadcasting sold WCIT and WLSR to Allen Broadcasting.
+Upon taking over the radio station they flipped WCIT to oldies.
 In 1991, WCIT switched to all news and talk, featuring a three-hour morning news block with local anchors Bill Holden and Anne Nashif and national news from CBS at the top of each hour and NBC Radio News at the bottom of the hour.
 Regional news, weather and sports were provided by the Ohio News Network.
 WCIT also added Rush Limbaugh to its lineup, boosting the station's listenership and ratings.

-In 1996, Allen Broadcasting switched the format of sister station WLSR from Adult Contemporary to Urban using the calls WLJM.
-Then in 1997, WCIT-AM/WLJM-FM were sold to Forever Broadcasting of Pennsylvania who owned WZOQ-FM/WYRX-FM.
-Forever Broadcasting moved the Urban Format to the AM side and turned WLJM-FM into a Soft Adult Contemporary again.
+In 1996, Allen Broadcasting switched the format of sister station WLSR from adult contemporary to urban using the calls WLJM.
+Then in 1997, WCIT and WLJM were sold to Forever Broadcasting of Pennsylvania who owned WZOQ and WYRX.
+Forever Broadcasting moved the urban format to the AM side and turned WLJM-FM into a soft adult contemporary again.

 WLJM's call letters originally referred to its former nickname "Lima's 940 JAMZ" for its urban contemporary and R&B format.
 940 JAMZ was the local affiliate of ABC Radio's "Hits and Oldies" satellite R&B format (also known as "The Touch") as well as the Tom Joyner Morning Show which were both discontinued after the station was sold by Forever Broadcasting to Maverick Media in 2005.
 Beforehand, 940 JAMZ was locally originating with personalities.
-It then changed format to "Lima's ESPN 940," carrying the programming of the national sports network ESPN Radio, in a move that created a large outcry among the African-American community in Lima as WLJM was Lima's only radio station specifically targeting Black listeners.
+It then changed format to "Lima's ESPN 940", carrying the programming of the national sports network ESPN Radio, in a move that created a large outcry among the African-American community in Lima as WLJM was Lima's only radio station specifically targeting Black listeners.
 Some local sports programming included "Sports Talk With Koza" hosted by former WLIO-TV sports director Vince Koza, "Sportsrap with Matt and Matt" and TALK with Ron Williams.

 In 2007, the WLJM call letters were replaced with WZOQ, calls that were previously used at 92.1 FM, which became WWSR and is now WFGF.
 On June 1, 2009, the sports/talk format was moved to the FM dial on the 93.1 FM facility and taking the WWSR calls.
 The country format and WFGF calls were then relocated to the 92.1 FM facility, and the 940 facility reverted to their original WCIT calls and assumed an oldies format.

-On January 10, 2011 WCIT changed their format from oldies to news/talk.
+On January 10, 2011, WCIT changed their format from oldies to news/talk.

 In July 2013, Childers Media Group purchased WCIT and its Lima clustermates from Maverick Media for $2.1 million.
 Childers Media Group was in turn acquired by Wolf Boom Radio in 2017.

 On January 6, 2014, WCIT re-launched as Sports Talk 940.

 On July 1, 2019, WCIT dropped the sports format and began stunting with Christmas music with the sign-on of FM translator W253CM 98.5; on July 4, 2019, it launched a classic country format, branded as 98.5 The Legend.